Hanlon Dry Dock and Shipbuilding

 Hanlon was a shipyard in Oakland Inner Harbor on the north bank of the Oakland Estuary at the foot of 5th Ave.
 In 1919 the site had 5 slipways and occupied 13 acres.

-Founded in 1910, the yard produced a few barges and the cargo ships Bacchus and Joplin for the Herules Powder Company as well as 11 cargo ships for the United States Shipping Board, with 2 being requisitions and 9 built under contract.
+Founded in 1915 by Dan Hanlon, a former longshoreman, the yard produced a few barges and the cargo ships Bacchus and Joplin for the Herules Powder Company as well as 11 cargo ships for the United States Shipping Board, with 2 being requisitions and 9 built under contract.
 Hanlon was the sole producer of Design 1043 ships.